absolute-quantum/cats-blender-plugin/README.md

  - Fixed: Tons of other bugs

 #### 0.0.9
- - Armature: Now fixes a lot more models (if not yours doesn't get fixed please send us the zipped .blend file)
+ - Added: Armature: Now fixes a lot more models (if not yours doesn't get fixed please send us privately the zipped .blend file)
+ - Fixed: Visemes and Eye Tracking: Created shape keys were empty when the selected ones were already correctly named
+ - Fixed: Visemes and Eye Tracking: Shape keys could be deleted on Blender export if decimation was done afterwards

 ## Code contributors:
  - Hotox